flexera-public/policy_templates/cost/aws/instance_cloudwatch_utilization/README.md

 ## Prerequisites

-This policy requires the AWS IAM User Credential.
+This policy requires the AWS IAM or AWS STS Credential.
 When applying the policy select the appropriate credentials from the list for your tenant.
 If such credential doesn't exist please contact your cloud admin to create the Credential.

 The credential must contain the value *AWS* in the Provider field.